Does Jameda discriminate against non-paying users? Part 2: New Data, new Insights

 Well, no worries Jameda.
 I got your back!
 I’ll gladly offer some data myself to help you out with this question.
 With a little delay of about three years, we’ll finally conclude our analysis.
 Using new data, we’ll be able to shed light on the original question!

-As always, you can download this notebook on Open on Binder and Open In Colab.
+As always, you can download this notebook on and .
 Unfortunately, I won’t be able to share the underlying data this time.
 Sorry for that!

 The data